-The vent connector from the furnace to the B vent is properly installed and is functioning as intended.
+The furnace uses a type B vent from the top of the furnace to the exterior.
+The visible portion of the B vent is functioning as intended.

 The furnace type B vent is in contact with combustible materials in the garage and attic.
 This is a fire hazard.
 A minimum clearance of 1" is required between the type B vent and the combustible material.
 Repairs are recommended.